rameshmobileapp/Clean-Architecture/README.md

 However, for the purpose of our conversation, I’ll provide a brief overview of the concept before delving into my insights.

+# Project Overview

+This project aims to demonstrate the usage of Android Architecture Components and how this components can be used in an application with a MVVM architecture in Kotlin.

 #### Presentation/UI

 - This layer deal with handling the UI part